Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 Display an IMDb episodes ratings heatmap grid on Jellyfin TV Series pages.

-Using Jellyfin JavaScript Injector plugin, the script adds the grid to TV Series pages between Seasons and Cast, inside a drop-down section that stays closed by default to avoid spoilers.
+Using Jellyfin JavaScript Injector plugin, the script adds the grid to TV Shows pages between Seasons and Cast, inside a drop-down section that stays closed by default to avoid spoilers.

 ## Features

-- Displays an IMDb episode ratings heatmap grid on Jellyfin series pages
-- Uses a heatmap-style ratings chart / graph for quick visual reading
+- Uses a **heatmap-style** ratings chart
-- Rating-based color styling to make strong and weak episodes easy to identify at a glance.
+- Rating based color styling to make strong and weak episodes easy to identify at a glance
-- Drop-down menu to avoid spoilers before opening the ratings grid
+- **Drop-down menu to avoid spoilers** at opening the TV series pages
-- Highlights the matching season number and episode number when hovering a rating cell
+- Highlights the matching season number and episode number when hovering a cell
+- **Compact layout**, display up to 24 episodes and 20 seasons without scrolling on desktop
+- **Mobile-friendly** layout with horizontal scroll support
+- Sticky episode number column during horizontal scrolling
 - Click any episode rating cell to open the corresponding IMDb episode page
 - Click any season header to open the corresponding IMDb season page
-- Mobile-friendly layout with horizontal scroll support
-- Sticky episode number column during horizontal scrolling
-- Compact layout, up to 24 episodes and 20 seasons view without scrolling on desktop
+- The grid links to IMDb pages instead of Jellyfin pages because IMDb and your library (TMDB) may have inconsistent numbering.
 - Fallback link to the IMDb ratings page when heatmap data is not available
-- Heatmap data is loaded only after clicking the drop-down menu
+- Heatmap data are loaded only after clicking the drop-down menu

 ## Transparency

 - This repository contains a suspicious amount of LLM code.
-- Human supervision was required to optimize the result, despite JavaScript repeatedly trying to hurt the human.
+- Human involvement was required to optimize the process, despite JavaScript repeatedly trying to hurt the human.

 ## Requirements